Skip to main content

 Dr. Belhorn and his wife Linda, an adult rheumatologist, were married in 1986.
 They enjoy cheering on the Tar Heels in football and basketball, visiting new restaurants, occasional trips to the beach, and of course spending time with their two children, Chris and Stephanie.

-Outside of work, Dr. Thompson loves spending time with her husband and 2 dogs (Angus and Barley, both Boston terrier mixes), hiking and camping, and traveling the world (when there isn’t a pandemic).
+Outside of work, Dr. Thompson loves spending time with family and friends, especially her husband, daughter and 2 dogs (both Boston terrier mixes).
+As a family, they enjoy being outdoors (hiking, camping, biking) and traveling the world (when there isn’t a pandemic).
+She also loves baking, with her sous-chef daughter, in her spare time.

 Matthew Vogt, MD, PhD is an assistant professor of both Pediatrics and Microbiology & Immunology at UNC.
 He joined the infectious diseases team in 2020 to start his first independent research laboratory, which focuses on the intersection of virology and immunology.
 Current research is specifically directed toward understanding the pathogenesis of enterovirus D68 infection and the human humoral immune response to this infection.
 The laboratory uses models of infection in mice and in differentiated human ex vivo cell culture to do this.
-Dr. Vogt’s non-science hobbies include spending time in the garden or watching birds at his feeders and exploring the food and drink options around his downtown Durham home with his wife and dog.
+The Vogt laboratory is also isolating new human monoclonal antibodies that bind to many different enteroviruses.
+Dr. Vogt’s non-science hobbies include spending time in the garden or watching birds at his feeders and exploring the food and drink options around his downtown Durham home with his wife, daughter, and dog.